+Malaysian, Female

-Malaysian, Female Independent Non-Executive Director Chairperson of Risk Management and Sustainability Committee Member of Audit Committee Member of Nomination and Remuneration Committee
+Independent Non-Executive Director

+Chairperson of Risk Management and Sustainability Committee

+Member of Audit Committee

+Member of Nomination and Remuneration Committee

-Datuk Dr. Hafsah binti Hashim was appointed as Independent Non-Executive Director of the Company on 4 June 2019.
+Datuk Dr Hafsah binti Hashim was appointed as Independent Non-Executive Director of the Company on 4 June 2019.
 She is the Chairperson of the Risk Management and Sustainability Committee of the Company.
-She is also a member of the Audit Committee and the Nomination and Remuneration Committee of the Company.
+She is also a member of the Audit Committee and Nomination and Remuneration Committee of the Company.

-Datuk Dr. Hafsah obtained her Bachelor in Applied Science from Science University of Malaysia in 1982 and Masters in Business Administration from Aston University, United Kingdom in 1996.
+Datuk Dr Hafsah obtained her Bachelor in Applied Science from Science University of Malaysia in 1982 and Masters in Business Administration from Aston University, United Kingdom in 1996.

-Datuk Dr. Hafsah has vast experience in public sector administration and has served in several ministries including Ministry of International Trade and Industry ("MITI"), Ministry of Agriculture and Ministry of Primary Industries.
+Datuk Dr Hafsah has vast experience in public sector administration and has served in several ministries including Ministry of International Trade and Industry (MITI), Ministry of Agriculture and Ministry of Primary Industries.
 She also served as the Chief Executive Officer of SME Corporation Malaysia for nearly 14 years.
 In total, she served the Government of Malaysia for 36 years and 2 months before retiring on 15 August 2018.

-On the international front, Datuk Dr. Hafsah is appointed as the Monsha'at International Advisory Board Committee of Small and Medium Enterprise General Authority ("SMEA") of the Kingdom of Saudi Arabia from 1 November 2017 until 1 November 2019.
+On the international front, Datuk Dr Hafsah is appointed as the Monsha'at International Advisory Board Committee of Small and Medium Enterprise General Authority (SMEA) of the Kingdom of Saudi Arabia from 1 November 2017 until 1 November 2019.

-Datuk Dr. Hafsah currently sits on the Board of Directors of among others, Johor Corporation SIRIM Berhad, Permodalan Usahawan Nasional Berhad and Malaysia Rubber Board (Lembaga Getah Malaysia).
-She is also the Chairman of PharmaNiaga, Arab-Malaysia Chamber of Commerce Berhad, SIRIM Technology Venture Sdn Bhd and Serunai Commerce Sdn Bhd.
+Datuk Dr Hafsah currently sits on the Board of Directors of among others, Zurich Life Insurance Malaysia Berhad, SIRIM Berhad, Malaysia Rubber Board (Lembaga Getah Malaysia) and USains Holding Sdn Bhd.
+She is also the Chairman of Arab-Malaysia Chamber of Commerce Berhad, SIRIM Technology Venture Sdn Bhd and Serunai Commerce Sdn Bhd.
 In addition, Datuk Dr Hafsah assumes an Advisory role to the Board of Bank Islam, Malaysia.